 A fixture of Downtown Winter Garden, Plant Street Market is home to an assortment of local vendors and a craft brewery.
 The cuisine options range from made-to-order mac n’ cheese and acai bowls to BBQ and sushi.
 A few of our favorites include Michael’s Ali Coal Fired Pizza (share the Brooklyn, topped with melty mozzarella, sausage, rapini and red onion), Crooked Can Brewing Company and Sir Benji’s Donuts.
 The latter serves up fresh made mini doughnuts with toppings like Oreo cookies and bacon.
 For an extra romantic afternoon, book a tea social with AntiquiTEAs complete with tiered pastries, a pot of tea each (choose your own infusion), scones, salad, fruit, and veggie sandwich rounds.
 The tea shop also offers afternoon tea service.
 Enjoy live music on the weekends on the spacious outdoor patio.

-- Savoree: Laid back cafe hangout for fresh made sandwiches and salads.
+- Three Birds Cafe: Laid back cafe hangout for breakfast and lunch.

 - Urban Flats: American restaurant with a seasonal menu, cocktails, and weekend brunch.

 - Winter Garden Pizza Company: NY-style pizzas served in a relaxed atmosphere.